teezyyoxo/kubem8/README.md

 # klog / kdescribe

 These are simple Bash helpers for working with `kubectl` without needing to manually copy full pod names every time.
+FYI, each script has the flag definitions in the code themselves.

 ---

 ## 🧰 Features

-- 🔍 Search pods by name substring.
+•🔍 Search pods and deployments by name substring.
-- 🧾 View logs with `klog`, nicely colorized for JSON-formatted log lines (INFO/ERROR/etc).
+•🧾 View pod logs with klog, nicely colorized for JSON-formatted log lines (INFO/ERROR/TRACE), including multi-line stack traces.
-- 📄 Describe pods with `kdescribe`.
+•📄 Describe pods and deployments with kdescribe, showing detailed info and rich metadata.
+•🗑️ Delete pods and deployments safely with kdel, including interactive selection and confirmation prompts.
-- 🚀 Interactive prompt if multiple matches found.
+•🚀 Interactive prompt if multiple matches found, to pick the exact resource.
-- 🧭 Optional `-n` / `--namespace` flag support.
-Defaults to `default` namespace if not specified.
+•🧭 Optional -n / --namespace flag support for all commands; defaults to the default namespace if not specified.
+•➡️ Optional -t / --type flag support for all commands; defaults to "pod" if not specified.
-- 🧼 Clean output formatting, no extra dependencies like `jq`.
+•🧼 Clean, readable output formatting with colors and aligned columns—no extra dependencies like jq required.
 ---
 ## 📦 Installation
-Copy both scripts to a directory in your `$PATH` (e.g., `/usr/local/bin/`): sudo cp klog /usr/local/bin/ sudo cp kdescribe /usr/local/bin/ sudo chmod +x /usr/local/bin/klog /usr/local/bin/kdescribe
+Copy both scripts to a directory in your `$PATH` (e.g., `/usr/local/bin/`): sudo cp klog /usr/local/bin/ sudo cp kdescribe /usr/local/bin/ sudo cp kdel /usr/local/bin sudo chmod +x /usr/local/bin/klog /usr/local/bin/kdescribe /usr/local/bin/kdel
 ## 🛠️ Usage
    klog pod-substring                 # searches in 'default' namespace klog -n your-namespace pod-name    # searches in given namespace